JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2023-02-09-legmulticlf_mnda_sections_other_en.md

 ## Description

-This models is a version of `legmulticlf_mnda_sections` (small) but including more negative examples (OTHER) to reinforce difference between groups.
+This models is a version of `legmulticlf_mnda_sections` (small) but including more negative examples (OTHER) to reinforce difference between groups and returning `OTHER` also as synonym to `[]`.

-It should be run on each paragraph of the NDA clauses, and will retrieve a series of 1..N labels for each of them.
+It should be run on sentences of the NDA clauses, and will retrieve a series of 1..N labels for each of them.
 The possible clause types detected my this model in NDA / MNDA aggrements are:

 1. Parties to the Agreement - Names of the Parties Clause
 2. Identification of What Information Is Confidential - Definition of Confidential Information Clause